Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 referring to Mitford’s diary, letters were also addressed to her at Bellevue,

-Villas, Richmond, Surrey and was buried at St. Mary Magdalene, Richmond,
+Lower Road, Richmond (Coles 26).
+She was buried at St. Mary Magdalene, Richmond,

-census, she lists "landholder;" in the 1861 census, she lists "railway
+in the 1861 census, she as railway

 London